Rugby World Cup: Tournament

-The tournament involves twenty nations competing over six weeks in September and October.
+The tournament involves twenty-four nations competing over six weeks in October and November.
 There are two stages—a pool, followed by a knockout round.
-Nations are divided into four pools, A through to D, of five nations each.
+Nations are divided into four pools, A through to D, of four nations each.
 The teams are seeded based on the World Rankings.
-The four highest-ranked teams are drawn into pools A to D. The next four highest-ranked teams are then drawn into pools A to D, followed by the next four.
-The remaining positions in each pool are filled by the qualifiers.
+The six highest-ranked teams are drawn into pools A to F. This process is repeated down the seeding order, with a caveat to ensure the host country shall always be in Pool A.

-Nations play four pool games, playing their respective pool members once each.
+Nations play three pool games, playing their respective pool members once each.
 A bonus points system is used during pool play.
 If two or more teams are level on points, a system of criteria determines the higher ranked.

-Eight teams—the winner and runner-up from each of the four pools—enter the knockout stage.
-The knockout stage consists of quarter- and semi-finals, and then the final.
-The winner of each pool is placed against a runner-up of a different pool in a quarter-final.
-The winner of each quarter-final goes on to the semi-finals, and the respective winners proceed to the final.
-Losers of the semi-finals contest for third place, called the 'Bronze Final'.
+Sixteen teams-the winner and runner-up from each of the six pools, plus the four best third placed teams-enter the knockout stage.
+The knockout stage consists of a round-of-sixteen, quarter-final, semi-finals, and then a final round which includes a bronze medal match and the Rugby World Cup Final.
 If a match in the knockout stages ends in a draw, the winner is determined through extra time.
 If that fails, the match goes into sudden death and the next team to score any points is the winner.